0xMALVEE/jwt-secure/README.md

 ## Step 5:
  for loging out / clearing the cookie just make a route and point it to your auth controller logout action.
 Your auth controller should inherit from `JwtSecure::AuthController` and must have `login` and `logout` methods with all required instance variables.

-## More info bellow
+## Skiping authentication checks for certian routes

 if you want some routes to not have auth and can be accessed by anytone you can bypass auth check for that controller using `skip_before_action :authenticate_jwtsecure`

-Bellow is example of the test route without auth
+Bellow is example of the test route without auth checks

 path: app/controllers/test_controller.rb
 ```ruby
 class Api::TestController < ApiController